 Pension benefits are funded from member and employer contributions and income from the investment of fund assets.
 Rates for employer and employee contributions are set by Minn.
 Stat. ch.
 353. These statutes are established and amended by the State Legislature.
 The Board makes annual contributions to the pension plans equal to the amount required by state statutes.
-Public Employees Retirement Fund Basic Plan members and Coordinated Plan members were required to contribute 9.1 and 6.0 percent, respectively, of their annual covered salary.
+General Employees Retirement Fund Basic Plan members and Coordinated Plan members are required to contribute 9.1 and 6.0 percent, respectively, of their annual covered salary.

-The Board is required to contribute the following percentages of annual covered payroll in 2009:
+The Board is required to contribute the following percentages of annual covered payroll in 2010:

-Public Employees Retirement Fund
+General Employees Retirement Fund

-Basic Plan members 11.78%
+Basic Plan members

+11.78%

-Coordinated Plan members 6.75
+Coordinated Plan members

+7.00

-The Board's contributions for the years ending December 31, 2009, 2008, and 2007, for the Public Employees Retirement Fund were:
+The Board's contributions for the years ending December 31, 2010, 2009, and 2008, for the General Employees Retirement Fund were: